4000 Calories A Day Meal Plan + 5 Tips To Maintain 4000 Calories Daily

 #4: Use Healthy Fats

-Adding healthy fats like avocado, nuts, seeds, olive oil, and coconut oil can help you eat 4000 calories a day for gaining weight or building muscle.
+Adding healthy fats like avocado, nuts, seeds, olive oil, and coconut oil can help you eat 4000 calories a day to gain weight or gain muscle.

-You can find some of the best nut butters to add to the healthiest 4000 calorie meal plan here.
+You can find some of the best nut butter to add to the healthiest 4000-calorie meal plan here.

 #5: Eat Calorie-Dense Foods